-First off, understand the work of the humectant: The one true job of a humectant is to absorb moisture and keep a moisture balance in the hair and skin.
+A humectant absorbs moisture and keeps a moisture balance in the hair and skin.
 Humectants will search for moisture in your own hair too.
 Therefore, in areas where it may be hot, but dry, these products may actually do more bad than good.
 In the right condition, humectantsare materials used in products to moisturize dry or damaged hair.
 They promote moisture retention by attracting water molecules from the local environment and binding them to specific sites along their structure.

 Are Humectants Good or Bad?

-It depends.
-In areas where the moisture and humidity is very high, like areas that are wet such as down in Florida for example, combined with the heat of the summer, humectants can overdo their job by absorbing so much moisture that the hair becomes “bloated.”
+- BAD: In areas where the moisture and humidity is very high, like areas that are wet such as down in Florida for example, combined with the heat of the summer, humectants can overdo their job by absorbing so much moisture that the hair becomes “bloated.”
 This leads to puffy, frizzy hair, instead of well defined curls and waves.
 Generally speaking, higher your hair porosity, the more you may suffer from this.

 Understanding dew points can be a deciding factor in figuring out when to use humectants and when to avoid them.